opengeos/whitebox-python/README.rst

-An advanced geospatial data analysis platform.
+A Python package for advanced geospatial data analysis.

-This page is related to the **whitebox** Python package for geospatial analysis, which is built on WhiteboxTools_.
+This page is related to the **whitebox** Python package for geospatial analysis, which is built on a stand-alone executable command-line program called WhiteboxTools_.